 The hard skill development makes up the foundational curriculum — “the sales skill set is actually very highly teachable.
 It's sort of a programmatic role within a team, especially that BDR and SDR functions which are the entry points into tech sales.
 We teach a pretty rigorous competency-based curriculum.
 The main structure of the program, especially during our live training, is all simulation and role playing,” says Brian.

-But in the application of those hard skills and the core functions of the tech sales role, the soft skills are developed.
+But in the application of those hard sales skills, and the core functions of the tech sales role, the soft skills are developed.

 Brian says “Soft skill development comes in the application.
 We can really assess certain students by their ability to be self aware.
 If we give someone feedback, how do they now implement that feedback the next time they roleplay that scenario?
 How are they actively listening?
 Where are they drawing up curiosity and empathy from?
 You can't really give me the excuse of ‘I've never been a CTO before.'
 Walk a mile in their shoes.
 What do you think that CTO would want in this case?
 What do you think they're staying up at night thinking about?
 That's what great salespeople do.
 They don't need the experience.
 They can naturally drive through empathy and curiosity to get to certain results or output.”